Bioconductor/BBS/Doc/Prepare-macOS-Big-Sur-HOWTO.md

-Note: If `brew` is used to install Bioconductor package dependencies, some brew formulas install another version of Python as a dependency, which can take presedence over the default system-wide Python interpreter.
-If the brewed Python must be kept, it can `unlink`ed to prevent it from taking precedence with `brew unlink <formula>`.
-Otherwise, the brewed Python can be removed with `brew uninstall --ignore-dependencies <formula>` and its dependencies can be cleaned up with `brew autoremove`
+Note: If `brew` is used to install Bioconductor package dependencies, some brew formulas install another version of Python as a dependency, which can take precedence over the default system-wide Python interpreter.
+If the brewed Python must be kept, it can be `unlink`ed to prevent it from taking precedence with `brew unlink <formula>`.
+Otherwise, the brewed Python can be removed with `brew uninstall --ignore-dependencies <formula>` and its dependencies can be cleaned up with `brew autoremove`.

 TESTING: If R is already installed on the machine, start it, and do: